 The Newsroom is the destination for Tommies and the public to find dynamic digital content that tells the stories of St. Thomas.
 In addition to being hosted on the Newsroom website, this content can be shared through weekly emails, on the university’s official social media platforms and with local media.
-Our staff seeks out stories that make St. Thomas great, and we invite story submissions, which can be submitted at this form or at email@example.com.
+Our staff seeks out stories that make St. Thomas great, and we invite story submissions, which can be submitted by completing this form or by emailing email@example.com.

 When pitching a story idea, please remember that the Newsroom aims to write stories from human-interest angles that are appealing to a broad audience.
 Please consider some of the questions below and incorporate them into the pitch to help us have the best understanding of how this story can support the university (noting that we understand not every story will fit perfectly into these categories).

 - How is this person connected to St. Thomas?

 - How did their St. Thomas experience help them grow and arrive at their success?